user5934951/WPFMVVMCrudDDD/README.md

 # WPF MVVM Crud With Domain Driven Design (DDD)

 This is crud example in WPF with Domain Driven Design (DDD) using Entity Framework Code First.
+Dependency inject is achieved with Ninject.

 ## Getting Started